scalator/scalator.github.io/talks.md

 There are only a few rules on content

 - Do not endorse or attempt to sell a proprietary or closed source solution.
-- Recruiters or business owners cannot canvas the audience for Spark and related technology hiring opportunities.
+- Recruiters or business owners cannot canvas the audience for Scala and related technology hiring opportunities.

 Submit a talk using the following Google Form!